-IV Tubing Misconnection Errors
+IV Tubing Misconnection Negligence

-IV tubing misconnection errors most commonly occur when a nurse negligently connects one end of a tube or catheter to the wrong device.
-For example, connecting a feeding tube to an IV catheter will result in the intravenous infusion of liquid food, a tubing misconnection error which can have fatal consequences.
-Hospitals have known about these dangers for years.
-As far back as April, 2006, the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) sounded the alarm by issuing a Sentinel Event Alert (SEA) entitled Tubing Misconnections-A Persistent and Potentially Deadly Occurrence.
+Hospitals have known about the dangers of IV tubing misconnections for years.
+As far back as April 2006, the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) sounded the alarm by issuing a Sentinel Event Alert (SEA) entitled Tubing Misconnections-A Persistent and Potentially Deadly Occurrence.
 JCAHO offers many suggestions designed to help hospitals reduce the incidence of injury.
-Some are simple, practical steps which are easy for hospitals to incorporate into training and every day policies and procedures.
+Some are simple, practical steps that are easy for hospitals to incorporate into training and everyday policies and procedures.
 They include:

 - Always trace a tube or catheter from the patient to the point of origin before connecting any new device or infusion.

-- Recheck connections and trace all patient tubes and catheters to their sources upon the patient’s arrival to a new setting or service as part of the hand-off process.
+- Re-check connections and trace all patient tubes and catheters to their sources upon the patient’s arrival to a new setting or service as part of the hand-off process.
 Standardize this “line reconciliation” process.

 - Route tubes and catheters having different purposes in different, standardized directions (e.g., IV lines routed toward the head; enteric lines toward the feet).
 This is especially important in the care of neonates.